Zenika/sensei/README.md

 ## Usage

 - Clone this repo and `cd` into the created folder
-- `docker build . --tag zenika/sensei`
+- `docker image build . --tag zenika/sensei`
 - `cd` into the folder of a training (must have `Slides/slides.json`)
-- `docker run -it --rm -v $(pwd):/app/training-material -p 8080:8080 zenika/sensei`
+- `docker container run -it --rm -v $(pwd):/app/training-material -p 8080:8080 zenika/sensei`
 - Navigate to `localhost:8080`
 - Admire the great looking slides 🎉